gregdanko92/unwrap_lib/README.md

 3. I kept all of my business logic in the relevant controller, which is acceptable for a project of this size, but in the future, I would move this logic to a separate service layer to improve maintainability.

-4. I kept validation light in the interest of simplicity (input checks only).
+4. I kept validation lightweight in the interest of simplicity (input checks only).
 In the future, I would validate formattable inputs, such as email addresses.

 5. The data model does not currently keep a history of the system, such as a customer's checkout history or an audit trail of who checked out a specific book.
 I would integrate this in the future.